-Our subsidiary, MLPF&S, is our agent for the purposes of calculating the Adjusted Ending Value and the Supplemental Redemption Amount payable to you at maturity.
-Under certain circumstances, MLPF&S' role as our subsidiary and its responsibilities as calculation agent for the MITTS Securities could give rise to conflicts of interests.
-These conflicts could occur, for instance, in connection with its determination as to whether a value of the S&P 500 Index can be calculated on a particular trading day, or in connection with judgments that it would be required to make in the event of a discontinuance or unavailability of the S&P 500 Index.
-See "Description of the MITTS Securities-Adjustments to the S&P 500 Index; Market Disruption Events" and

-"-Discontinuance of the S&P 500 Index" in this pricing supplement.
+Our subsidiary MLPF&S is our agent for the purposes of calculating the Adjusted Ending Value and the Supplemental Redemption Amount, if any, payable to you at maturity.
+Under certain circumstances, MLPF&S' role as our subsidiary and its responsibilities as calculation agent for the Notes could give rise to conflicts of interests.
+These conflicts could occur, for instance, in connection with its determination as to whether the level of the Index can be calculated on a particular trading day, or in connection with judgments that it would be required to make in the event of a discontinuance or unavailability of the Index.
+See "Description of the Notes-Adjustments to the Index; Market Disruption Events" and "-Discontinuance of the Index" in this pricing supplement.
 MLPF&S is required to carry out its duties as calculation agent in good faith and using its reasonable judgment.
-However, you should be aware that because we control MLPF&S, potential conflicts of interest could arise.
+However, because we control MLPF&S, potential conflicts of interest could arise.

-We have entered into an arrangement with one of our subsidiaries to hedge the market risks associated with our obligation to pay the amounts due at maturity on the MITTS Securities.
+We have entered into an arrangement with one of our subsidiaries to hedge the market risks associated with our obligation to pay the amounts due at maturity on the Notes.
 This subsidiary expects to make a profit in connection with this arrangement.
 We did not seek competitive bids for this arrangement from unaffiliated parties.